gom9000/gom9000/README.md

 For a full picture of what's here, start from the hubs - though some repositories live outside them: older experiments, rough sketches, or things not yet worth a hub.

 ***Note on organization**: These suites are organized by domain and purpose, not by technology.
 You will find firmware and code within the electronic suite when they serve the project, and hardware designs within the music suite when their goal is a musical tool.
-The software suite is reserved for pure computing utilities and logic explorations.*
+The software suite is reserved for pure computing utilities and logic experiences.*

 ---